The page is divided into four tabs representing four fundamental objects, or resource types:

 Each tab shows the list of those objects in a primary panel on the left, and their relationship with other objects in a secondary panel called detail.

-In other words, switching between the Audience Control page tabs let you see the relationships among the three resource types from three different points of view.
+In other words, switching between the Access Control page tabs let you see the relationships among the three resource types from three different points of view.

 As a general rule:

 - deleting an entry from the primary panel eliminates the selected object and all its relationships in the Project, thus actually destroying a resource;

 - deleting an entry from the detail panel eliminates only the relationship between the selected object and the relative category tab, and as such is never destructive.

 In the Screening Rooms tab, on the left panel, you can find the list of the Project's Rooms.
 When you select one Room from the list, the detail panel pops up.

 - the list of Guests admitted to the Room

 - the list of Groups admitted to the Room